AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-### Unknown errors encountered while pushing events to destination
+### Unknown errors encountered while pushing events to destination {#unknown-errors}
-When checking a dataflow run, if you obtain the below error message; Check that the Mapping ID you provided against your Platform segment is valid and exists within [!DNL Salesforce CRM].
+When checking a dataflow run, if you see the error message below, verify that the Mapping ID that you provided in [!DNL Salesforce CRM] for your Platform segment is valid and exists within [!DNL Salesforce CRM].
 ![Error](../../assets/catalog/crm/salesforce/error.png)

 ## Additional resources {#additional-resources}